-Studies federal tax law as it applies to individuals.
-Emphasizes the determination of gross income, deductions and credits as well as identity of the taxable person, tax accounting and timing principles.
-Introduces the tax treatment of individuals as owners of pass-through entities.
-Involves an in-depth analysis of the applicable tax statutes, regulations, rulings and leading court cases.
+This course studies federal tax law as it applies to individuals.
+It emphasizes the determination of gross income, deductions and credits, as well as identity of the taxable person, tax accounting and timing principles.
+The course introduces the tax treatment of individuals as owners of pass-through entities.
+It involves an in-depth analysis of the applicable tax statutes, regulations, rulings and leading court cases.
 Students gain an awareness of the history and tax policy considerations behind various Internal Revenue Code provisions.

 TX 602 Transactions (3 credits)

-Deals with property transactions (tangible and intangible) and the ultimate tax consequences.
-Analyzes transactions to explore the significance of realization and recognition concepts and the characterization of gains and losses.
-Covers dispositions of property used in a trade or business, and held for personal use or investment, as well as deferred payment transactions.
-Introduces structuring the reorganization or sale of entire business units in mergers and acquisitions.
-Examines Internal Revenue Code provisions and selected issues that relate to determining basis, holding period, loss (active and passive) and attribute carryovers.
-Reviews transactions with the goal of conducting a thorough analysis, exploration of alternatives, and ultimate structuring to assure the desired result.
+This course deals with property transactions (tangible and intangible) and the ultimate tax consequences.
+It analyzes transactions to explore the significance of realization and recognition concepts and the characterization of gains and losses.
+It covers dispositions of property used in a trade or business, and held for personal use or investment, as well as deferred payment transactions.
+It introduces structuring the reorganization or sale of entire business units in mergers and acquisitions.
+It examines Internal Revenue Code provisions and selected issues that relate to determining basis, holding period, loss (active and passive) and attribute carryovers.
+The course also reviews transactions with the goal of conducting a thorough analysis, exploration of alternatives, and ultimate structuring to assure the desired result.